 DMRF Canada proudly partners with different organizations and coalitions to ensure we are funding the best and brightest in dystonia research.

-DMRF Canada has partered with the DMRF in the United States to fund the best world-wide research.
-Since 1976 this collabaration has funded over 400 grants awarding $22 million in research funding.
-In additional, DMRF Canada has partnered with The Canadian Institutes of Health Research (CIHR) to fund excellent dystonia research in Canada.
+DMRF Canada has partnered with the DMRF in the United States to fund the best world-wide research.
+Since 1976 this collaboration has funded over 400 grants awarding $22 million in research funding.
+In additional, DMRF Canada has partnered with The Canadian Institutes of Health Research (CIHR) and other foundations, including the Banting Foundation, to fund excellent dystonia research in Canada.

 The Dystonia Medical Research Foundation (DMRF) prides itself on a long history of supporting and stimulating dystonia research.
 Always the primary goal of the DMRF, research has led to a better understanding of dystonia as well as to breakthroughs in genetics and therapeutics.The funding investigators obtain from the DMRF through grants and fellowships serves as "seed money" before generating greater funding from agencies such as the National Institutes of Health.
 Beyond the funding of investigators, the scientific program of the DMRF is multi-faceted, encompassing contracts with pharma/biotech companies on targeted projects, scientific meetings and workshops, a clinical fellowship program, brain bank collective, international medical symposiums, and an integral role in theDystonia Coalition, all to further the understanding of dystonia.